-In the File types tab, you set the default comparison mode of various file types.
-File types are identified by their extension (.asp, .biz, etc.), and the comparison mode can be XML, text, binary, or ZIP-conformant.
+In the File types tab, you can set the default comparison mode of various file types.
+File types are identified by their extension (.asp, .biz, etc.), and the comparison mode can be XML, text, binary, ZIP-conformant, or Microsoft Word.

 Default file comparison mode